 For this String REPLACE demonstration, we will use the below-shown data.

 This method is used to alter the characters in the original text or sentence with the specified expression.
 The below query shows various ways to use this function.

 SELECT REPLACE('Tutorial Gateway', 'Tutorial', 'MySQL'); SELECT REPLACE('www.tutorialgateway.org', 'org', 'net'); -- Let me Try with Integer values SELECT REPLACE('123456', 34, 75); SELECT REPLACE(123456, 234, 379); -- Testing NULLS SELECT REPLACE('Tutorial', 'Tu', NULL);

 In this example, we implement the replace function on different columns present in the employee table.
-The following Function code change the Developer in Department Name column with Engineer and com in Email with net
+The following Function code changes the Developer in Department Name column with Engineer and com in Email with net.

 USE mysqltutorial; SELECT FirstName, LastName, DepartmentName, REPLACE(DepartmentName, 'Developer', 'Engineer') AS `Replaced Dept`, Email, REPLACE(Email, 'com', 'net') AS `Replaced Email` FROM employe;